EZMED Primary Care

 • Facial drooping

-These symptoms could indicate a stroke or another serious medical emergency.
+These symptoms may indicate a stroke or another serious medical emergency requiring immediate evaluation.

 • Treatment of ear infections